cdnbye/ios-p2p-engine/README.md

 - Efficient scheduling policies to enhance the performance of P2P streaming
 - Highly configurable
 - Use IP database to group up peers by ISP and regions
-- API frozen, new releases will not break your code

 ## Installation with CocoaPods